alanverresen/sh4-autosplitter/README.md

 for the game 'Silent Hill 4: The Room'.

 * a room-based Any% auto splitter
-* a world-based Any% auto splitter (future release)
+* a level-based Any% auto splitter

 ## Install